Better together: non-motorized trail users speak up

 The next day, at Paula’s urging, I picked up the second edition of Charles F. Martin’s book, Rail Trails of New Hampshire.
 The first edition has been my companion on many trips.
 With more trails developed and with conditions changing on existing ones, a new edition is timely.

 Why go out of my way to check off anything from a trail list?
 In 2020, the only reason I need is that I am grateful for diversions from the challenges of COVID-19.
 I crave out-of-the-way places where no masks are required.
 Fresh air clears my head.
-A straight flat trail lends itself to prayer and reflection; I can’t say I’m too busy to pray when I have three quiet miles in front of me.
+A straight flat trail lends itself to prayer and reflection.

 Brookline NH rail trail

 The Brookline rail trail is unpaved but wide and suitable for bikes.
-Ellen Kolb photo.
+Ellen Kolb photos.

-All of which brought me to the Brookline rail trail.
+All of which brought me to the Potanipo rail trail in Brookline, NH.
 The little town already has a place in this blog thanks to the Andres Institute of Art with its trails and outdoor sculptures.
-Nearby is the less-imposing rail trail.
+The rail trail is nearby.
 It’s short, straight, shady, and ideal for a brief respite from routine.

 I parked off of Bohannon Bridge Road, next to a ball field, just past the Nissitissit River.
 Finding the trailhead for the developed part of the old rail line was easy.
 A runner was just returning to her car.
 A gentleman was walking his dog ahead of me.
 Farther along I saw a pair of friends laughing and walking briskly together.
 The trail might have been new to me, but clearly the locals were familiar with it.